santiment/academy/src/docs/changelog/index.md

 ---

 Keep track of development updates, new product features and other items from our changelog.
-We update this page every two weeks.
+We update this page every two weeks or more frequently.

 Latest Update **18.11.2020**